 Georgia’s families with young children have been struggling to access child care, health care, and basic necessities.

-Only 6% of potentially income-eligible children are estimated to receive state child care subsidy
+Only 5% of income-eligible children are estimated to receive state child care subsidy

-With a record surplus, now is the time to meet the needs of Georgia’s families to support the future of our state.
+With a record budget surplus, Georgia can better meet the needs of our families and support the future of our state.

 Improve Access to Quality Child Care

-Increase state funding for Georgia’s Childcare and Parent Services (CAPS) Program by at least $20 million to help maintain increased enrollment
+Increase access to Georgia’s Childcare and Parent Services (CAPS) Program

-Federal pandemic relief funding, which will end by September 2024, provided a critical lifeline for Georgia child care providers and allowed for several improvements to the CAPS program, including increasing enrollment by over 20,000 children.
+CAPS provides scholarships to help some working families with low incomes afford child care.
+Pandemic relief funding, which ended in September 2024, provided a critical lifeline for Georgia child care providers and allowed for several improvements to the CAPS program, including increasing enrollment.

 Additional reading: